Can You Become a Chef Without Going to Culinary School?

 And the foundations you bring with you from culinary school may help you to make the journey more quickly.

-Get Your Education Now and Benefit for Years to Come
+Get Your Education Now and You Could Benefit for Years to Come

 While it can be tempting to rush off into your career without the education step, you may later find yourself wishing you’d gone.
 Many Escoffier students are established cooks and chefs who realize that even with years of experience, there are benefits to attending school that they’ve been missing.*

-By going to school early in your career—instead of 10 or 20 years down the line—you’ll be bringing that knowledge to every job you have throughout your career.
+By going to school early in your career—instead of 10 or 20 years down the line—you’ll bring that knowledge to every job you have throughout your career.
 And it just may get you to that coveted “chef” title—along with its associated salary—that much more quickly.

 Take a closer look at the degree and diploma programs available at Escoffier to see which one may help you reach your goals.